tjapit/quartz/content/fleets/202508201325-cool-quartz-next-button.md

 type: fleet
 ---

-# cool quartz next button

 Inspired by [🌐 ericdarve — CME 302 Numerical Linear
 Algebra](https://ericdarve.github.io/NLA/content/intro.html), I really want the Next and Previous button after the body.

 I wonder if I can do that in `quartz`?